ADenver13/topo_matrix_generator/README.md

 # topo_matrix_generator
-A tool for generating topo matrixes using open meteo
+A tool for generating topographic matrixes using open meteo